AdelleMcateer/company-database/README.md

 ## Scripts:

 ## dbcreationscript.sql:
-creates the database and tables populates the tables with records creates indexes and/or triggers creates views
+Creates the database and tables
+Populates the tables with records
+Creates indexes and/or triggers
+Creates views

 ## dbqueries.sql:
 Frequently used queries for the database.
-Inclues a variety of different queries, including joins and sub-queries.
+Includes a variety of different queries, including joins and sub-queries.
 Creates users and grants appropriate privileges to those users.